Highways and Interstates

 State Highway 55 is an Idaho highway from Marsing to New Meadows, connecting with US-95 at both ends.
 US-95 starts with the junction of US-95, approximately two miles west of Marsing.
 The highway heads eastward to Nampa, where it meets Interstate 84 and US-30.
 The highway is cosigned with those routes as it heads eastward to Meridian.
 Highway 55 turns northward at Eagle Road and crosses the Boise River.
 East of Eagle, Highway 55 turns northward and climbs over the Spring Valley Summit into Horseshoe Bend and continues through until it reaches US-95 in New Meadows.

 Air Service for Eagle is provided by Boise Airport (BOI), located 15.4 miles from Eagle.
-The Boise Airport handles more than three million travelers each year and is served by seven major airlines which offer nonstop flights to 20 major cities, including:
+The Boise Airport handles more than three million travelers each year and is served by major airlines which offer several nonstop flights to major destinations with connecting flights to thousands of cities worldwide.

 Runways: The Boise Airport has two parallel runways, 10R/28L and 10L/28R.
 The primary instrument runway, Runway 10R/28L is 9,763 feet long and 150-feet wide.
 The runway has a category III instrument Landing System with minimums to 400 feet visual range.
 This gives the Boise Airport one of the safest and most efficient landing systems in the nation.
 Runway 10L/28R is 10,000 feet long and 150-feet wide.